Computational Indistinguishability between Quantum States and Its Cryptographic Application: Concluding Remarks

 \section{Concluding Remarks}

-The computational distinction problem \QSCDFF\ has useful properties to design a quantum PKC whose security is guaranteed by the computational intractability of GA.
-Although GA is reducible to \QSCDFF , there seems a large gap between the hardness of GA and that of \QSCDFF\ because all the combinatorial structures of input graphs in GA are completely lost in \QSCDFF .
-It is therefore pressing to find a nice classical problem (for instance, the problems of finding a centralizer or finding a normalizer \cite{Luk93}) which almost matches the computational hardness of \QSCDFF .
-Since no fast quantum algorithm is known for \QSCDFF , discovering such an algorithm may require new tools and novel proof techniques in quantum complexity theory.
-Besides our quantum states $\{\rho^+_{\pi}(n),\rho^{-}_{\pi}(n)\}$ in \QSCDFF , it is imperative to search for other simple quantum states whose computational indistinguishability is helpful to construct a more secure cryptosystem.
+We have shown that the computational distinction problem \QSCDFF\ satisfies quite useful cryptographic properties, which help us to design a quantum PKC whose security is guaranteed by the computational intractability of GA.
+Although GA is reducible to \QSCDFF\ in polynomial time, there seems to be a large gap between the hardness of GA and that of \QSCDFF\ because, in the proof of Theorem \ref{reduction}, all combinatorial structures of an input graph for GA are completely lost in constructing associated quantum states for \QSCDFF\ and, from such states, it is impossible to recover the original graph.
+It is therefore pressing to find a much better classical problem (for instance, the problems of finding a centralizer or finding a normalizer \cite{Luk93}) that almost matches the computational hardness of \QSCDFF .
+Since no fast quantum algorithm is known for \QSCDFF , discovering such a fast algorithm for \QSCDFF\ may require new tools and novel proof techniques in quantum complexity theory.
+Besides our quantum states $\{\rho^+_{\pi}(n),\rho^{-}_{\pi}(n)\}$ used in \QSCDFF , it is imperative to continue searching for other pairs of ``simple'' quantum states whose computational indistinguishability is helpful to construct a more secure cryptosystem.

-Similar to \QSCDFF , \QSCDC\ owns useful cryptographic properties for which we have built a multi-bit quantum PKC.
-It is unfortunate that the intractability of \QSCDC\ and therefore the security of our multi-bit quantum PKC are not yet clear.
-If one proves that the worst-case hardness of \QSCDC\ is lower-bounded by, for instance, the hardness of GA, then our multi-bit quantum PKC might find more practical use.
+Similar to \QSCDFF , \QSCDC\ also owns useful cryptographic properties, for which we have built a multi-bit quantum PKC.
+Throughout our study, it is not yet clear how difficult \QSCDC\ is and how secure our multi-bit quantum PKC truly is.
+If one successfully proves that the worst-case hardness of \QSCDC\ is lower-bounded by, e.g., the hardness of GA, then our multi-bit quantum PKC might find a more practical use in return.

-\paragraph{Acknowledgments.} The authors are grateful to Hirotada Kobayashi and Claude Cr\'{e}peau for fruitful discussions, to John Watrous for useful comments on key ideas, to Donald Beaver, Louis Salvail, and the anonymous reviewers of EUROCRYPT 2005 for their valuable suggestions.
-The authors' thanks also go to Cristopher Moore for providing references to the historical account of hidden subgroup problems.
-This research was partially supported by the Ministry of Education, Science, Sports and Culture, Grant-in-Aid for Young Scientists (B) No.17700007, 2005 and for Scientific Research on Priority Areas No.16092206, 2005.
+\paragraph{Acknowledgments.} The authors are grateful to Hirotada Kobayashi and Claude Cr\'{e}peau for fruitful discussions, to John Watrous for useful comments on key ideas, to Donald Beaver, Louis Salvail, and the anonymous reviewers of EUROCRYPT 2005 and Journal of Cryptology for their valuable suggestions.
+The authors' thanks also go to Cristopher Moore for providing references to a historical account of hidden subgroup problems.
+This research was partially supported by Grant-in-Aid for Young Scientists (B) No.17700007 (2005), Grant-in-Aid for Scientific Research on Priority Areas No.16092206 (2005), No.18300002 (2006), and No.21300002 (2009) from the Ministry of Education, Science, Sports and Culture.